aiven/devportal/docs/products/postgresql/howto/connect-python.rst

 .. literalinclude:: /code/products/postgresql/connect.py

-This code creates an PostgreSQL client and connects to the database.
+This code creates a PostgreSQL client and connects to the database.
 Then runs a query checking the database version and prints the response

 To run the code::